-Residents of Vancouver believe that their views on planning and development are being ignored.
-Increasingly, they are voicing strong objections to the City’s ineffective and divisive “consultation” and “engagement” practices.
+Many residents of Vancouver believe that their views on planning and development are being ignored.
+Over the years, many of voiced strong objections to the City’s “consultation” and “engagement” practices.

 Vancouver’s communities have united to propose a different approach.
 Working together as the Coalition of Vancouver Neighbourhoods we aim to restore neighbourhood-based planning while strengthening community involvement and influence in decision making.

-If Vancouver is to remain an inclusive, liveable and healthy city, we must have a City Council that will respect our diverse neighbourhoods as the fundamental building blocks of our city.
+If Vancouver is to remain an inclusive, liveable and healthy city, we must have a municipal government that will respect our diverse neighbourhoods as the fundamental building blocks of our city.

 The Coalition’s Principles and Goals include the following main concepts: